 Santé Center for Healing January 2020-March 2020

-Due to Covid-19, my internship experience was cut short.
+Due to COVID-19, my internship experience was cut short.
 As an intern at Santé, I helped run psychoeducational and process groups, while also seeing clients individually.
 Santé is a residential treatment facility where I worked with different types of addiction such as alcohol, narcotics and sex, plus eating disorders, and an assortment of other presenting concerns.

 Counseling Intern